TheSwanFactory/hclang/LANGUAGE.md

 - Symmetry of Code and Data (homoiconicity)
 - Explicit State Management (why instruction sets are evil)

 A stretch goal is to not use any English words in the base language, so as to allow maximal localization.
 Though we may resort to Latin if we run out of special characters.

 ## The Format

-Rather than a complex human-like language, HC is a simple data format for expressions that is “all but” Turing Complete (see Appendix for details).
+Rather than a complex English-like language, HC is a simple data format for expressions that is “all but” Turing Complete (see Appendix for details).
 By avoiding complicated grammars, the syntax becomes a thin veneer on top of the semantics, rather than vice versa.

 ## Our Philosophy